codervince/vocab-grid-game/readme.md

 README

+# Vocab Grid Game

+_Aims_

-# Adaptation of ReactJS Succinctly project to
-# create a vocabulary trainer in different languages
+Adaptation of ReactJS Succinctly project to create a vocabulary trainer in different languages